 Most administrators should find that the most convenient way to set up Bright Cluster Manager and OpenStack users is using cmsh.
-Bright Cluster Manager users can be set up from the main user mode, while OpenStack users can be set up from within the users submodes, under OpenStack mode, in the cmsh hierarchy.
+For Bright Cluster Manager users this is done from the main user mode, while for OpenStack users, it is done from within the users submodes, under OpenStack mode, in the cmsh hierarchy.